| Read Time: 6 minutes | Federal Employee Rights

 If you have been the victim of EEO retaliation in the federal workplace, you have the right to file a complaint, and you may be able to seek compensation for the damages you incurred as a result of the retaliation.

-For example, clients have been awarded damages for lost wages due to missed work, compensation for emotional distress, and recovery of denied benefits.
+For example, clients have received damages for lost wages due to missed work, compensation for emotional distress, and recovery of denied benefits.
 In some cases, we have also helped clients recover jobs from which they were fired.

 At Pines Federal, we exclusively represent federal employees in EEO retaliation cases, and we can use our extensive experience to help you.
 Send us a message online or call (800) 801-0598 to discuss your case with one of our lawyers.